 Current affairs

-I have an open position for a PhD student.
-The application deadline is the 1st of May, the intended starting date is the 1st of October 2024.
+I have an open position for a postdoctoral fellow.
+The application deadline is the 1st of December, the intended starting date is the 1st of April 2025.
 You can find more details here.

-Oct 2023.
-In the 2023-24 winter semester I teach an advanced seminar on Philosophical Aspects of Deep Learning.
+Oct 2024.
+In the 2024-25 winter semester I teach an advanced seminar on Epistemology and Theory of Machine Learning.
 I also organize, together with Timo Freiesleben, a new round of the MCMP reading group on philosophy of machine learning.

 Formerly current affairs...